alex051107/projects/README.md

 YAML configuration.
 Refer to the project-specific README files for detailed instructions, configuration examples, and artifact descriptions.

+Cross-cutting forecasting utilities that were previously nested inside the bee project now live in the standalone `forecasting_core/` package so each domain workflow remains self-contained while sharing the same model zoo and rolling evaluation engine.

 ## Getting started

 ```bash